-I started this business for you, in your various roles as homeowners, landscapers and farmers, and any others who are interested in delving deeper into organic gardening than the misguided use of products such as corn gluten and dolomite lime.
+I started this business for you in your various roles as home gardeners, landscapers and urban farmers, and any others who are interested in delving deeper into organic gardening.

-If you are new to organic gardening, this site is for you, too, although many of the products that I offer will be foreign and may even seem strange.
+If you’re new to gardening organically, this site is for you, too, even though many of the products that I offer may seem foreign.

-Browse through this site and, in my opinion, you will see where the future of organic horticulture is heading.
-When I was running my previous organic gardening business, I found that it was extremely difficult to find many of these products in Canada.
+When I was running my previous organic gardening business, I found it hard to find many of these products in Canada.
 I hope to fill the void.

-These fertilizers are all easy to use, safe for children and pets, good for the planet and highly effective for your organic garden.
+These products are all easy to use, safe for children and pets, good for the planet, and can be highly impactful in your organic garden.

 The one thing I do not carry that no amount of products can make up for is organic matter.

-My organic fertilizers will greatly assist in creating healthy ecosystems that produce incredible plants, but the ultimate choice for sustainable health is organic matter.
+My organic fertilizers will greatly assist in creating healthy ecosystems that produce healthier plants, but the ultimate choice for sustainable health is organic matter.

-That means leave the grass clippings right where they settle.
-Rake the leaves into the gardens.
-Compost kitchen scraps and anything that you can get your hands on if you want to experience the miracle of microbial action.
-Then, check out the product categories at right.
+That means leave the grass clippings right where they fall, raking the autumn leaves into the gardens, compost kitchen scraps and anything you can get your hands on.

 I spent a considerable amount of time debating the environmental merits of starting this business, with regards to both “stealing” from other ecosystems in order to improve ours and also the impacts associated with transportation of the products.

-My research has led me to believe that our soils and ecosystems have been so depleted by our practices that it is often necessary to use these products to bring them back towards a balance more quickly than simply mulching and composting.
+My research has led me to believe that our soils have become so depleted by our practices that it’s often necessary to use these products to bring them back towards a balance more quickly than simply mulching and composting could do.

-Lastly, it is very fortunate that most of the important products come in small liquid quantities that cover a large area, thus minimizing the impacts of transportation.
-I do not carry bulky products or products from far away unless they are very important in helping to establish healthy ecosystems.
+Lastly, it is very fortunate that most of the important products come concentrated in small liquid quantities that cover a large area, thus minimizing the impacts of transportation.

 I hope you enjoy this website and please contact me with any questions, as I can’t possibly cover all there is to know about these products within these pages.